 &lt;sup>1 See also INQ 14-246 (An FIU Professor of Architecture will not have a prohibited conflict serving on a County selection committee where she has had professional relationships with some of the bidders to be considered by the selection committee, because the Professor of Architecture would not personally benefit from the vote and she does not have a prohibited relationship with the parties.
-However, in order to avoid an appearance of impropriety created by the Professor's close professional relationships with some of the bidders, the County is advised to reconsider whether this person is an appropriate appointee for this selection committee); INQ 19-99 (a member of the selection committee for a project, whose spouse previously worked for a respondent to this project, Perez & Perez and Associates, should not serve on this selection committee, due to the possible appearance of impropriety, as she maintains a close social relationship with employees and the owner of the firm) and INQ 20-40 (it is recommended that ISD should consider withdrawing a prospective selection committee member from a selection committee due to the possible appearance of impropriety created by his close social/professional relationship with a current employee of one of the responding firms to a solicitation, who was identified by the respondent firm as a key member of their team, and was also identified as one of the individuals that would make a presentation before the selection committee).
+However, in order to avoid an appearance of impropriety created by the Professor's close professional relationships with some of the bidders, the County is advised to reconsider whether this person is an appropriate appointee for this selection committee); INQ 19-99 (a member of the selection committee for a project, whose spouse previously worked for a respondent to this project, Perez & Perez and Associates, should not serve on this selection committee, due to the possible appearance of impropriety, as she maintains a close social relationship with employees and the owner of the firm) and INQ 20-40 (it is recommended that ISD should consider withdrawing a prospective selection committee member from a selection committee due to the possible appearance of impropries and the owner of the firm) and INQ 20-40 (it is recommended that ISD should consider withdrawing a prospective selection committee member from a selection committee due to the possible appearance of impropries of a solicitation, who was identified by the respondent firm as a key member of their team, and was also identified as one of the individuals that would make a presentation before the selection committee).